Web Development Advent Calendars for 2023

 アクセシビリティ Advent Calendar (@motchie)

 Webのアクセシビリティを含む、様々なアクセシビリティについてのアドベントカレンダーです。).
 If you know Japanese, I welcome any corrections.
-As of this year it is being run by 持田 徹 (Toru Mochida).
+This is its 10th year.

 Selfhtml Advent is from Germany’s oldest (since 1995) and largest web design Community.
 The advent calendar will present tips and examples from its contributors.